xsgu/baccaratsim/README.md

 ## density
-Displays a histogram or density plot of the various types of bets.
+1. Simulates r sessions of n rounds of baccarat with a specific bet, and displays a histogram or density plot of the profit/loss at the end of each session.

-## An explanation of punto banco baccarat
+## A brief explanation of punto banco baccarat

 *Credit to [Wikipedia](https://en.wikipedia.org/wiki/Baccarat_(card_game)#Punto_banco).*